 Content marketing in the age of AI

-Ultimately, while ChatGPT is groundbreaking — it’s important to remember that there are lots of kinks still being worked out of the system and that it’s your job as a content marketer and writer to utilize the tool in a helpful way.
+Ultimately, while ChatGPT is groundbreaking, remember that it's a tool, not a strategy.
+It’s your job as a content marketer and writer to utilize the tool in a helpful way.

 People value ethical, unbiased writing.
-They crave human interaction and the ability to react, formulate new opinions and consider theoretical outcomes in everyday life are innately human.
-In the meantime, go in and play around with ChatGPT and see how you can make it work for you in an ethically sound and practical way.
+They crave human interaction and the ability to react, formulate new opinions, and consider outcomes are innately human.
+Play around with ChatGPT and see how you can make it work for you in an ethically sound and practical way.

-And if you’re ever unsure about the types of content that will actually move the needle for your company, join us for a free consulting session with one of our expert (human) coaches.
+And if you’re ever unsure about the types of content that will actually move the needle for your company, join us for a free coaching session with one of our expert (human) coaches.

 Free Assessment: